Lesson Plan

 Introduction:

 Perhaps as much as any machine in American history, the cotton gin shaped the nation’s economic, social, and political development.
-Although many people associate the cotton gin with only the American South, students can not ignore its importance to the nation’s other regions.
+Although many people associate the cotton gin with only the American South, students cannot ignore its importance to the nation’s other regions.
 Eli Whitney’s creation sparked not only an explosion in Southern cotton production but also fostered the associated expansion of racial slavery throughout the region.
 To understand the importance of this invention, we need to examine three different aspects of its creation and impact: the invention and patenting process, its economic importance, and its social ramifications.

 Objectives: